 In 1986 he was one of the founders (and continues to be co-editor) of Zone Books, a press now internationally noted for its publications in intellectual history, art theory, politics, anthropology and philosophy, including texts by Michel Foucault, Giorgio Agamben, Gilles Deleuze, Georges Bataille, Caroline Bynum, Leo Steinberg, Erwin Panofsky and many others.
 Professor Crary was co-editor of the 1992 volume Incorporations (Zone Books) which assembled a broad range of reflections on the problem of the body in contemporary technological culture.

-He is the author of Techniques of the Observer: On Vision and Modernity in the Nineteenth Century (1990) which has been translated into nine foreign languages.
+He is the author of Techniques of the Observer: On Vision and Modernity in the Nineteenth Century (1990) which has been translated into ten foreign languages.
 With this book he began his extended study on the origins of modern visual culture, which he continues to develop in his current research.
 His book Suspensions of Perception: Attention, Spectacle and Modern Culture was published in 2000 and was the winner of the 2001 Lionel Trilling Book Award.
 His recent book 24/7 examines the fate of human perception within the operations of global information and communication networks, and it is currently in print or forthcoming in fifteen foreign language editions.
 The Italian translation of 24/7 was a finalist for the 2016 Terzani International Literary Prize.

 Professor Crary has been the recipient of Guggenheim, Getty, Mellon, and National Endowment for the Arts Fellowships and has been a member of the Institute for Advanced Study in Princeton.
 In 2005, his teaching and mentoring were recognized with a Distinguished Columbia Faculty Award.